 6.2.2 Transmission of the urgency message and subsequent action

-– tune the HF transmitter to the distress traffic channel (telephony or telex) indicated in the DSC announcement;
+– tune the HF transmitter to the distress traffic channel (radiotelephony) indicated in the DSC announcement;

 – if the urgency message is to be transmitted using radiotelephony, follow the procedure described in § 2.1;

-– if the urgency message is to be transmitted by radiotelex, the following procedure shall be used:

-– use the forward error correcting (FEC) mode unless the message is addressed to a single station whose radiotelex identity number is known;

-– commence the telex message by:

-– at least one carriage return, line feed, one letter shift,

-– the urgency signal “PAN PAN”,

-– “this is”,

-– the 9-digit identity of the ship and the call sign or other identification of the ship,

-– the text of the urgency message.

 Announcement and transmission of urgency messages addressed to all HF equipped ships within a specified area may be repeated on a number of HF bands as deemed appropriate in the actual situation.

-6.3 Safety
+A3-6.3 Safety

+A3-6.3.1 Transmission of digital selective calling announcement and safety messages on HF

-The procedures for transmission of DSC safety announcement and for transmission of the safety message are the same as for urgency messages, described in § 6.2, except that:
+The procedures for transmission of DSC safety announcement and for transmission of the safety message are the same as for urgency messages, described in § A3-6.2, except that:

 – in the DSC announcement, the category SAFETY shall be used,

 – in the safety message, the safety signal “SECURITE” shall be used instead of the urgency signal “PAN PAN”.

+A3-6.3.2 Reception of safety messages

+When the DSC safety announcement for unscheduled HF MSI addressed to a geographical area is received on one of distress and safety calling frequencies, the HF MSI receiver shall be tuned to the frequency specified in the DSC announcement.

+The DSC safety announcement is received as follows:

+– the format specifier (geographical area),

+– address (geographical area),

+– the category of the call (safety),

+– the frequency or channel on which the HF MSI will be transmitted,

+– the type of communication in which the HF MSI will be transmitted (FEC).

 Annex 4 Operational procedures for coast stations for digital selective calling communications on MF, HF and VHF